Bressay and Noss, Shetland

 Photo: Chris Dyer (Garths Croft) The island is perfect for exploration by bicycle, walkers can hunt for geocaches at some fascinating locations and regular boat trips around Bressay and Noss are available during the summer.
 Visit Garths Croft to see native breeds and enjoy a walk through the ‘agricultural year’ or join in with the regular Saturday-morning parkrun, the most northerly in Britain.

-The Maryfield Hotel is a popular meeting and eating place.
-The old school buildings near the shop, hall, kirk and marina, and just 15 minutes’ walk from the ferry, have been taken on by Bressay Development Group and house the Speldiburn café and community hub.
-Information on facilities and events can be found at www.bressay.org and www.facebook.com/bressaydevelopment.
+Bressay has its own Up-Helly-A’ on the last Friday in February while the Maryfield Hotel is a popular meeting and eating place all through the year.
+The old school buildings, just 15 minutes walk from the ferry, have been taken on by Bressay Development Group and house the Speldiburn café and community hub.
+More information can be found at www.bressay.org and www.facebook.com/bressaydevelopment.

 Puffin cliffs and a colony of great skuas exist alongside breeding curlew, whimbrel, plover, lapwing, dunlin, merlin and more.
 Red-throated divers nest on some lochs and one of Britain’s biggest gannet colonies is just across the water.
 Native mammals are grey seal, common seal and occasional porpoises, dolphins and whales.
 Otters, sheep, mice, rats, rabbits, hedgehogs and frogs have been introduced.
 Roadside verges and meadows are a riot of wild flowers in June and July, with fine purple orchids in wetter pasture, while in late summer the hills glow purple with heather.